donovanh/vision.rodeo/content/blog/2024-06-14-drag-gesture/index.md

 ## Adding gesture

-Interaction in Vision OS is handled using [gestures](https://developer.apple.com/design/human-interface-guidelines/gestures).
+Interaction in visionOS is handled using [gestures](https://developer.apple.com/design/human-interface-guidelines/gestures).

 We add a gesture to our `RealityView` like so, and pass in a `DragGesture`.